case/evbogue.com/writing.md

 <form action="https://tinyletter.com/evbogue" method="post" target="popupwindow" onsubmit="window.open('https://tinyletter.com/evbogue', 'popupwindow', 'scrollbars=yes,width=800,height=600');return true"><input type="text" class="medium" name="email" id="tlemail" placeholder="Letters to your inbox" /><input type="hidden" value="1" name="embed" /><input type="submit" value="Sign up" class="button"/></form>

+### Throw out your phone

+One of the befuddling trends of 2013 is many people are bringing their phones on the mat with them.

+I've noticed this at almost every class at Yoga to the People I've been to so far.
+People come into the room, roll out their mats, sit on their mats, and fiddle with them until the class starts.
+They even leave their phones on while they're practing!

+If you do this, you might not know why you're doing it.
+Allow me to enlighten you:

+You're afraid to be offline.

+You're afraid if you leave your phone off you'll miss some very important moment in your life.

+Meanwhile, you're missing your whole life because you have your phone in front of your face all day.

+And I'm the asshole who's telling you about this.
+Why?
+Because I think you should throw out your phone.
+Why?
+Because it's distracting you from your life.
+Why?
+Because you can't even put it away and turn it off while you're on a yoga mat.
+Why?
+Because you're afraid you'll miss out on some precious comment/like/retweet or whatever.

+Trust me, all of these messages will be there when you get back off the mat.

+Let me let you in on a secret of the Internet.
+It is there while you aren't.
+If you're away from it, anything you do on there will persist.
+Your inbox is like a mailbox, you don't have to stand at it all day long in order to get your mail.
+Your website is like a billboard.
+You don't have to hold it up for people to read it.

+You don't have to be present with the Internet all day for it to continue to work.

+You do need to be present with your breath for your yoga practice to work.

+I'd like to suggest you try an experiment.
+Throw your phone away.
+Or sell it, if you can get money for it.

+Why?

+1. You'll save a shit-ton of money on your phone bill.
+2. You'll also be present for your life.

+But do you still exist without a phone?
+Yes, you do.
+You will continue breathing.

+I know, because I haven't owned a phone for a year and a half.
+I sold mine in the Mission in San Francisco before I started circumnavigating the globe last year.
+I got $360 for my iPhone back then!
+Crazy, because now you'd be lucky to get $50.
+When I came back to the states, I didn't get another phone.

+And you know what.
+The only time I've been asked for my number was when I was trying to get a Google account last week for Ven Portman.

+So do you need a phone?
+I don't think so.

+And perhaps if you get rid of it, you'll be far less distracted during your yoga practice.

+***

 ### Support for Hard Ass Work

 > Why isn't there more support for people doing hard ass work?